 Isuru Dharmarathna is a doctoral researcher at the University of Auckland, New Zealand and a lecturer in speech-language pathology at the University of Kelaniya, Sri Lanka.
 Her doctoral research on ‘profiling objective quantitative videofluoroscopic measures of swallowing in children’ has been completed recently and the session is based on how the knowledge arise from the doctoral research can be applied to pediatric VFSS interpretation in the clinical context.

-Financial Disclosures: Receives a monthly salary from the Department of Disability Studies, Faculty of Medicine and University of Kelaniya; Receiving an honorarium from Feeding Matters for CE session at the 2021 International Pediatric Feeding Disorder Conference
+Financial Disclosures: Receives a monthly salary from the Department of Disability Studies, Faculty of Medicine and University of Kelaniya; is receiving an honorarium from Feeding Matters for CE session at the 2021 International Pediatric Feeding Disorder Conference.

 Anna Miles, PhD

-Financial Disclosures: Receives a salary from University of Auckland; Receiving an honorarium from Feeding Matters for CE session at the 2021 International Pediatric Feeding Disorder Conference; Receiving an honorarium from New Zealand Speech language Therapists’ Association; Receiving an honorarium from Taylor & Francis- Speech Language & Hearing Journal
+Financial Disclosures: Receives a salary from University of Auckland; is receiving an honorarium from Feeding Matters for CE session at the 2021 International Pediatric Feeding Disorder Conference; is receiving an honorarium from New Zealand Speech language Therapists’ Association; is receiving an honorarium from Taylor & Francis- Speech Language & Hearing Journal